IBM/power-up/docs/OPCG_config.yml_create.rst

 **Passive Data Switch Mode**:

-Data switches can be set to "passive" mode to allow deployment without supplying login credentials to the switch management interfaces.
-This mode requires the user to manually write switch MAC address tables to file and to configure the data switch in accordance with the defined networks.
-The client networks will still be configured by Cluster Genesis.
+Cluster Genesis can deal with data switches in "passive" mode to allow deployments without requiring access to the switch management interfaces.
+This mode requires the user to manually write switch MAC address tables to files and to configure the data switch in accordance with the defined networks.
+The node interfaces of the cluster will still be configured by Cluster Genesis.

 To configure passive switches simply omit 'userid-data-switch' from 'config.yml'.
 The 'ipaddr-data-switch' dictionary still needs to be defined in order to be used as a switch identifier.
 In place of IP addresses anything may be used as long as each switch has a unique value.
+These unique values will be used by Cluster Genesis to identify the files containing MAC address information.

 Passive data switch example configuration::